KangarooKube/kube-pgadmin4-azure/README.md

 # kube-pgadmin4-azure
-A mutation of dpage/pgadmin4 docker image to support Entra authentication and OAuth 2.0 On-Behalf-Of flow for accessing Azure Database for PostgreSQL Flexible Server.
+A rebuild of the dpage/pgadmin4 docker image on UBI.
+Includes support for Entra authentication and OAuth 2.0 with user delegation bring embedded access to Azure Database for PostgreSQL Flexible Server.
 Specifically designed for deploying on Kubernetes.